affilicious/affilicious-theme/readme.txt

 Official Affilicious Theme for Wordpress with product management, price comparisons, details and more.

 == Changelog ==
+= 0.5.1 =
+* Fixed a critical bug after the theme activation on missing or outdated affilicious plugin
+* Changed the requirement of the affilicious plugin to 0.6

 = 0.5 =
 * Added support for product variants and attributes